jbritain/jbritain/README.md

 ### Hi,

-I'm Josh Britain, a third year computing science student.
+I'm Josh Britain, a fourth year computing science student.

 ### I have experience in